InterCity (British Rail): The Inter-City train

-InterCity brand
+Brand introduction

-British Rail introduced the Inter-City brand for long haul passenger services in 1966.
+British Rail introduced the Inter-City brand for its long-haul passenger services in 1966.
+It has also been adopted by countries in Europe.

-Other brand users

-The InterCity brand has also been adopted by countries in Europe.

-InterCity Company
+Sector

-With sectorisation of British Rail in 1982 most long haul services became consolidated in the InterCity division which retained the brand.
-InterCity became profitable and one of Britain's top 150 companies, providing city centre to city centre travel across the UK countries from Aberdeen and Inverness in the north of Scotland to Poole and Penzance in the south of England.
+With sectorisation of British Rail in 1982, most long-haul services became consolidated in the InterCity division, which retained the brand.
+The division became profitable and one of Britain's top 150 companies, providing city centre to city centre travel across Great Britain from and in the north of Scotland to and in the south of England.

-Divisions
+Sub-sectors

-In 1986, InterCity had the following "sub-sectors":
+In 1986, InterCity had the following sub-sectors: